How to Earn Interest on Crypto in 2023

 • DeFi lending: Instead of lending through an exchange, you can lend on decentralized applications (dApps) like Aave or Compound.

 • Exchange staking: You commit some crypto to help validate transactions on the network.
 In exchange, you receive staking rewards.
-Exchanges like Coinbase and Binance offer staking right from your trading account.
+Exchanges like Coinbase offer staking right from your trading account.
 However, staking can take other forms as well.

 • Delegated staking and staking pools: Exchange staking makes staking easier, but you can help decentralize crypto networks while earning a yield through delegated staking or staking pools.
 You’ll still earn staking rewards, but you’re staking to an independent validator or a pool.